Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Expected Price Point

-Elon Musk has suggested a target price "less than $30,000" for Optimus, which would be revolutionary for humanoid robots with these capabilities.
-However, most analysts believe the initial commercial versions will be priced significantly higher, with the sub-$30k target representing a long-term goal as production scales and costs decrease.
+Elon Musk has suggested a target price "less than $30,000" for Optimus, with manufacturing costs potentially reaching $20,000 per unit at scale.
+However, most analysts believe the initial commercial versions will be priced significantly higher ($100,000-$150,000 range), with the sub-$30k target representing a long-term goal as production scales.
+At Davos 2026, Musk predicted Optimus could eventually make Tesla a $25 trillion company.

 Advertisement